syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Excel-Worksheet.md

 {% endhighlight %}
 {% endtabs %}

+A complete working example to show or hide an Excel worksheet in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Worksheet%20Features/Hide%20Worksheet).

 ## Activate a Worksheet

 You can set a worksheet as active sheet in the workbook by using the **Activate** method.